serdabe263-cpu/Tolhacaller-DiscordTokenGenerator/README.md

 # Tolhacaller-DiscordTokenGenerator
-There are no free token generators on the market, or they are extremely limited.
-Read on to get one.
+There are hardly any free Discord token generators available on the market—or none at all—but I am sharing one with you completely for free; the only requirement to get the password is to join the Discord server: https://discord.gg/NzMm9mV3sK